eagattas/PectIndex/README.md

 First, download the executable from [this link (umich email required).](https://drive.google.com/drive/folders/0BwjIAH_fBQ0Rb283cjJ5ZmFjM1U?usp=sharing)

-Download the entire folder pectindex (right-click->download), then simply extract the zip file to any folder, and run the exectuable inside.
-The excutable can be found in the bin folder and the scans to upload to our application can be found the the scans folder.
+Download the entire folder pectindex (right->click->download), then simply extract the zip file to any folder, and run the exectuable called pectindex.exe inside.
+Sample scans to upload to our application can be found the the Scans folder.

 From Source (Mac and Windows):